Introduction to Lap-Band

-Lap Band, commonly known as Gastric Banding Surgery or Adjustable Gastric band Surgery, is a very popular weight-loss surgery.
-With over hundreds of thousands of people already “banded,” gastric banding surgery is the most well-known weight-loss surgery.
+Lap Band, commonly known as Gastric Banding or Adjustable Gastric banding, is a very popular weight-loss surgery.
+With hundreds of thousands of people already “banded”, gastric banding is the most well-known weight-loss procedure.

 What is Gastric Banding?

-Gastric Banding Surgery is the most common form of bariatric surgery that utilizes a band that wraps the upper portion of the stomach to reduce the amount of food that you consume.
-This is a restrictive type of bariatric surgery that restricts food intake, thus helping the patient consume less food.
+Gastric Banding Surgery is the most common form of bariatric procedure that utilizes a band that wraps the upper portion of the stomach to reduce the amount of food that you consume.
+This is a restrictive type of bariatric procedure that restricts food intake, thus helping the patient consume less food.

 The adjustable part comes in when patients can adjust the band that affects the amount of restriction that is necessary.
 The physician usually changes the band based on your current weight loss, food cravings, and other physical reactions.

 Gastric Banding uses a proprietary device that restricts the stomach; the two FDA approved “bands,” or implants are the: Lap-Band system and the Realize Band.
-The Lap-Band system is the most popular, with over 550,000 people undergoing the procedure and over 100,000 people undergoing the Realize procedure.
+The Lap-Band system is the most popular, with over 550,000 people undergoing it and over 100,000 people undergoing the Realize procedure.

 Who is a Candidate?